 35,000 ft. above the Indian Ocean

-Once on board the aircraft Mary promptly took a shower in a spacious private suite in the back of the fuselage and then plopped on a bed and fell asleep.
-She woke up some 12 hours later, as their Gulfstream jet passed the Indian Ocean on the way to Australia.
-Mary opened the luggage Wellington gave her and slipped on a khaki-colored blouse and matching mini-skirt.
+Once on board the aircraft Mari promptly took a shower in a spacious private suite in the back of the fuselage and then plopped on a bed and fell asleep.
+She woke up some twelve hours later, as their Gulfstream jet passed the Indian Ocean on the way to Australia.
+Mari opened the luggage Wellington gave her and slipped on a khaki-colored blouse and matching mini-skirt.
 She then donned slippers and walked out of the suite and into the main cabin of the aircraft.